YOUR SAFETY IS OUR PRIORITY

 - Fetal Visits Only: Only the fetal patient will be allowed in the Echo Room.
 The fetal patient and family member will be moved to an exam room for consult if needed.

 - At the time of scheduling, we are asking that patients come to a clinic with no more than 2 adults.
 Additional family members may be asked to wait in their cars.

 - Patient/Family should arrive close to their scheduled appointment time.
 Do not arrive any earlier than 15 minutes beforehand, as this helps with social distancing in our clinics.

 - Upon arrival at our clinics the caregiver will be asked a screening questionnaire (for caregiver and patient).If the screening is positive for either the patient or the attending family member(s) our staff will assist you to reschedule for a different day.

-- Beginning, Monday May 24, routine temperature checking will no longer be taken upon arrival to an outpatient clinic, unless it is deemed appropriate clinically.
+- Routine temperature checking will no longer be taken upon arrival to an outpatient clinic, unless it is deemed appropriate clinically.
 A patient or parent/guardian who has a temperature of 100 degrees or higher will likely have to reschedule.

 - We are requiring EVERYONE to wear a mask at all times during a visit at one of our clinics.

 - To ensure social distancing in the waiting room, we may ask families to wait in their car until they are called inside by a Sibley staff member for their appointment.

 - Exam tables are wiped down after each encounter.